Ephemerals

 Combining features:

-safe-outputs: create-discussion: category: "Status Updates" expires: 14 # Close after 2 weeks close-older-discussions: true # Replace previous reportsThis configuration ensures:
+safe-outputs: create-discussion: category: "Status Updates" expires: 14 # Close after 2 weeks close-older-discussions: true # Replace previous reportsThis keeps the “Status Updates” category clean: previous reports are closed on creation and all discussions auto-close after 14 days.

 Related Documentation